-Travelling to Zanskar Valley in a shared Taxi:
+Traveling to Zanskar Valley in a shared Taxi:

 Though cheap, it is probably the most inconvenient way.
 It is the mode of transport that the locals here use.
 You can get a shared cab from Kargil to Padum for approximately Rs.
 1500 per person however be advised that it is a 12 hrs drive straight with few breaks in between.
 Same way, you can get a cab from Padum to Kargil as well.

-Travelling to Zanskar Valley in a Bus:
+Traveling to Zanskar Valley in a Bus: